Tea Party out-muscles Boehner on border-security funding

 "The people are very clear.
 They want people deported immediately," Bachmann said.
 "And they want to have the fence built up so that they don’t come in.
 They are tired of seeing their tax dollars spent on people who are here illegally in the United States."

-All this happened as Boehner and moderate Republicans try to expand Republican Party appeal to the growing number of Hispanic voters, who roundly rejected Republican presidential candidate Mitt Romney in 2012.
+All this as Boehner and moderate Republicans try to expand Republican Party appeal to the growing number of Hispanic voters who roundly rejected Republican presidential candidate Mitt Romney in 2012.

 Thursday's theatrics were not the first time Cruz proved to be a thorn in Boehner's side.